|Best Overall||Blue Buffalo Life Protection Senior Dry Dog Food|

 Should all older dogs eat senior food?

 No, switching to senior dog food is not always needed.
 Many older dogs will do fine when they are fed a balanced diet that contains sufficient protein.
-If you are unsure whether you should switch your dog to senior food, consult with his or her veterinarian.
+If you are unsure whether you should switch your dog to senior food, consult with a veterinarian.

 Some older dogs develop health issues that may indicate that it is time to switch to a food formulated specifically for seniors.
 These health issues may include sensitive stomachs, joint problems, and constipation.

-What is the number 1 cause of food-related illness in senior dogs?
+What is the number one cause of food-related illness in senior dogs?